pul-kit/DSAN5400FinalProject/README.md

 ![Architecture of the ChatBot](https://i.imgur.com/V30q1Ql.png)

 ### Evaluation of search engine performance:
 For a text dataset comprised of 20 queries, the search engine output is evaluated against the true document ID associated with each test query, using precision, recall, f-1, and MAP score metrics.
-Users can view these metrics using the evaluation argument tag -e:
+Users can view these metrics using the evaluation argument tag -e.

-    python main.py -q <query> -e <eval>